tiiuae/tii-nexus-usb-pd/case/ReadMe.md

 Files are made to be printed in SLS nylon for the Formlabs Fuse 1 printer.
-Tolernaces may need to adjusted for other printers.
+Tolerances may need to adjusted for other printers.

 You will also need three M3 nuts and flat head M3 screws between 7-9 mm long (10mm will work if not tightened).